 In 1994 he became a full member of Magnum Photographic Corporation.

-In recent years, he has developed an interest in film-making, and has started to use his photography within different conventions, such as fashion and advertising.
+Martin developed an interest in filmmaking, and has started to use his photography within different conventions, such as fashion and advertising.

-In 2002 a large retrospective of Martin Parr’s work was initiated by the Barbican Art Gallery and the National Media Museum.
+In 2002 the Barbican Art Gallery and the National Media Museum initiated a large retrospective of Martin Parr’s work.
 This show toured Europe for the next 5 years.

-Martin Parr was appointed Professor of Photography in 2004 at The University of Wales Newport campus.
+Martin Parr was Professor of Photography at The University of Wales Newport campus from 2004 to 2012.

 Martin Parr was Guest Artistic Director for Rencontres D’Arles in 2004.